LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/05-Development Lifecycle/03-Implementing HTTP endpoints/PATCH endpoint/patch_dynamodb.md

----
-id: patch_dynamodb
-title: PATCH endpoint using DynamoDB
+# PATCH endpoint using DynamoDB
----

 ### PATCH: